 Italian Spaghetti and Meatballs

 Jennifer shares her Italian spaghetti and meatballs recipe based on her grandmother’s recipe on Because Food is love.
 Her meatballs are stuffed with Mozzarella which sounds absolutely delicious to me.
+(Update: sadly this recipe is no longer on line.)

 Easy Chicken Cacciatore